corda/corda/docs/source/api-core-types.rst

 AuthenticatedObject
 -------------------
-An ``AuthenticatedObject`` represents an object (like a command) that has been signed by a set of parties.
+An ``AuthenticatedObject`` represents an object (like a command) and the list of associated signers.

 Multi-signature support
 -----------------------